Community Planning Assistance Teams

-Month 1 (following official selection of community project):
+Month 1 (following official selection of community project)

 - Team leader and APA staff make a site visit to community.
 Community contact person organizes a meeting during visit with stakeholders.

-- Team works independently on final report.
+- The team works to complete the final report.

 Frequently Asked Questions